Imperial Oil: Retail

-Imperial Oil supplied more than 2,000 service stations as of October 2020, all of which were owned by third parties.
-It sold its remaining 497 stations in 2016 to retailers such as Alimentation Couche-Tard (mostly Ontario and Quebec), 7-Eleven (mostly Alberta and British Columbia), Parkland, Harnois (Quebec) and Wilson Fuel (Atlantic Canada).
-In the late early 1990s Imperial Oil had acquired retail operations from Texaco's Canadian unit Texaco Canada Incorporated.

 With ExxonMobil having majority ownership, Imperial Oil licences its parent company's brands, including the Esso and Mobil names for service stations, and the Speedpass electronic payment system.

+In 2016, Imperial sold its 497 remaining corporately-owned stations (out of approximately 1,700 nationwide) to five retailers — Alimentation Couche-Tard (mostly Ontario and Quebec), 7-Eleven (mostly Alberta and British Columbia), Parkland, Harnois (Quebec) and Wilson Fuel (Atlantic Canada), in deals totaling $2.8 billion.

+In 2015, Husky Energy entered into an agreement with Imperial to integrate its commercial cardlock network with Esso; as part of the agreement, Husky converted selected retail locations—particularly its travel centres—to Esso stations.

 Until 2018, Imperial Oil was a member of the rewards program Aeroplan.
 On March 13, 2018, Loblaw Companies announced that it had reached a deal for the Esso-branded stations to join the PC Optimum rewards program, beginning on June 1, 2018.
 Loblaw Companies had sold its network of 213 gas stations (all of which are attached to its various grocery store locations) to Brookfield Business Partners in 2017; Brookfield entered into an agreement with Imperial Oil to use the Mobil brand for these stations.
 As part of the sale agreement, these stations also continue to participate in PC Optimum.